 All Georgia hospitals have signed the Mutual Aid Compact.
 Additionally, one Florida hospital, three Tennessee hospitals, and two Alabama hospitals now participate in Georgia’s Mutual Aid Compact.

-For more information, please go to GHA911.
+For more information, please visit GHA911.
 Check the documents for Mutual Aid Resources.

 The Patient Tracking program is a tool that provides hospitals and EMS agencies with electronic management of disaster victims.
 The Patient Placement board provides a systematic process for placing and accepting inpatients who need to be relocated due to an emergency or disaster.
 Contact Lanetta Mathis, 770-249-4532, for more information.